-To be eligible for reasonable accommodations, students are required to self-identify and provide documentation of their disability to the Assistant Director of the Center for Academic Support.
+To be eligible for reasonable accommodations, students are required to self-identify and provide documentation of their disability to the Director of Disability Services and 504 Coordinator

 Important note regarding counseling on campus:

 While counseling is available at Ursinus’ Wellness Center, this service is designed to provide short-term, brief therapy to assist students in need.
 In an effort to be able to make services available to all UC students, the Wellness Center is not designed to provide long term mental health support.
 Given this, it often makes sense for students with disabilities and/or long standing mental health concerns to meet with an off campus counselor and utilize the Wellness Center when needed.
 Please view the Wellness Center website for further information.